 1. Monitor stand

-I’m big on proper working body alignment.
-I’m tall (6′ 3″) and so I need my monitors slightly elevated so that I can look straight ahead instead of angling downward which can result in tech-neck.
+I’m big on ergonomics and proper body alignment.
+I’m tall (6 feet 3 inches) and need my monitors slightly elevated so that I can look straight ahead instead of angling downward which can result in tech-neck.

 Not everyone needs a monitor stand.
 Moreover, some monitors come with a stand that elevates them slightly.
 My suggestion is to try the monitor as-is and if you notice you have to look slightly downward, buy a stand.
 I bought the following inexpensive, but stylish stands from Amazon: